Federation-specific GraphQL directives

 type Product @key(fields: "id") {id: ID!size: Int @externalweight: Int @externalshippingEstimate: String @requires(fields: "size weight")}

-to do so.
-These two fields are resolved by a different subgraph, so they're marked as @external
+The example subgraph above resolves a Product object's shippingEstimate field, but it requires the product's size and weight to do so.
+These two fields are resolved by a different subgraph, so they're marked as @external.

 See also Contributing computed entity fields.